swaptacular/swpt_stomp/swpt-certificates.rst

     ensures that the stated key usage is consistent with the purposes listed in the "Extended Key Usage" extension.

-  - *Extended Key Usage* extension, marked as "non-critical", with allowed purposes ``clientAuth`` and ``serverAuth``.
+  - *Extended Key Usage* extension, marked as "non-critical", listing ``clientAuth`` and ``serverAuth`` as allowed purposes.
 This ensures that the certificate can be used for client and server authentication.

   - *Subject Key Identifier* extension, marked as "non-critical", specifying the SHA-1 hash of the server public key as key identifier.
 This provides